Overview of IEC 60601 Certification

 Get response within 24 hours

-The document under IEC 60601 is not mentioned, and for IEC 60601 Certification, documents similar to ISO 14971 Certification are required only.
-And the following are the documents required for ISO 14971 Certification:
+The necessary paper under IEC 60601 is not mentioned, and for IEC 60601 Certification, necessary papers similar to ISO 14971 Certification are required only.
+And the following are the necessary papers required for ISO 14971 Certification:

 - Risk management plan

 - Information for the user of those accountable for the installation, use, maintenance, decommissioning and disposal of medical device

 - Technical description

 - Installation manual